critterandguitari/Organelle_Manual/manual.md

 ## 7.1 Keyboards and Mice

 Connecting an HDMI monitor to Organelle is simple enough.
 But the function of the HDMI device is to provide the visual output of Organelle's functioning microcomputer.
 (As we will see very shortly, connecting only a monitor will show you, well, not much.)
-As with any computer, you need a keyboard and mouse actually interface with Organelle.
+As with any computer, you need a keyboard and mouse to actually interface with Organelle.

 Just about any USB mouse should work with Organelle, and most PC-style USB keyboards should also be fine.
 Additionally, mice and keyboards that have their own USB wireless dongles should also work with Organelle.
 So long as the data is coming across a USB port, your peripherals will probably work.